granthor/verrpg.com/src/constitutions/styx-redeemed.md

 ## Genres

-### Genre, Chain of Moonlit Iron
+### Genre, Chain of Chilled Iron
 Requires rating of Beginner (1).
-Summon a chain of metal appearing to be made of chilled iron.
+Summon a chain of metal seeming to be made of glittering iron.
 It appears wrapped around your wrist and can be extended and retracted at will, though not at a fast pace.
 It can be used to strike foes, but it's primary uses are to restrain or protect.

 While restraining or protecting a target you must stay within range to maintain the effect, or else attempt to pull them along with you.

 This chain can only grant Fortification against Physical defense types.

-The Chain of Cold Iron is restricted to a Close (1-5m) Range, regardless of the idol used, and has its own hit die.
+The Chain of Chilled Iron is restricted to a Close (1-5m) Range, regardless of the idol used, and has its own hit die.

 | RES       | 1 Handed  | Range Close |         |         |         |
 |:--------- |:--------- |:----------- |:------- |:------- |:------- |